Dilution in cocktails primarily comes from our good friend ice and is absolutely key to mixing well balanced drinks.

 You should seek to have each of these at hand as your cocktail making session requires.
 As required, you will use the water to dilute drinks to an optimal level, making them easier to consume and creating the perfect balance of taste.

-In this post, we’ll explain the basics of dilution and how it’s essential to making great cocktails.
+In this post, we’ll explain the basics of dilution and how the presence of water in cocktails is more important than many realize.

 Chilled water in Cocktails